keikhcheung/keikhcheung.github.io/_posts/blog/2020-03-08-Are-we-indeed-smart.md

 ## 3. We create illusion to validate what we believe

+{% include figure.html
+    src="/images/blog/Thinking-03.png"
-{% include image.html url="/images/blog/Thinking-03.png" description="The more it seems complete, the more you believe it is correct." %}
+    alt="It appears to be a square; it must be a square!" caption="The more it seems complete, the more you believe it is correct."
+%}

 When we think, not only are our minds lazy and prone to inertia, limited in scope, and erratic along the route, what’s more is that our mind is also delusive regarding the basis on which we think.